Improved lower bound for the number of unimodular zeros of self-reciprocal polynomials with coefficients in a finite set: Introduction and Notation.

-\head 1.
-Introduction and Notation \endhead Research on the distribution of the zeros of algebraic polynomials has a long and rich history.
-In fact all the papers [1--48] in our list of references are just some of the papers devoted to this topic.
-The study of the number of real zeros trigonometric polynomials and the number of unimodular zeros (that is, zeros lying on the unit circle of the complex plane) of algebraic polynomials with various constraints on their coefficients are the subject of quite a few of these.
+Research on the distribution of the zeros of algebraic polynomials has a long and rich history.
+In fact, most of the papers \cite{AndBla}--\cite{TotVar} in our list of references are just some of the papers devoted to this topic.
+The study of the number of real zeros of trigonometric polynomials and the number of unimodular zeros (that is, zeros lying on the unit circle of the complex plane) of algebraic polynomials with various constraints on their coefficients is the subject of quite a few of these.
 We do not try to survey these in our introduction.

-Let $S \subset {\Bbb C}$.
-Let ${\Cal P}_n(S)$ be the set of all algebraic polynomials of degree at most $n$ with each of their coefficients in $S$.
+Let $S \subset {\mathbb C}$.
+Let ${\mathcal P}_n(S)$ be the set of all algebraic polynomials of degree at most $n$ with each of their coefficients in $S$.
 A polynomial $P$ of the form

 is called conjugate-reciprocal if

 A polynomial $P$ of the form (1.1) is called plain-reciprocal or self-reciprocal if

 If a conjugate reciprocal polynomial $P$ has only real coefficients, then it is obviously plain-reciprocal.
 We note also that if